 - Bedclothes may not be removed from the room.

-- Leaving your belongings in the room after 7.30am is not permitted, but you may leave them at the Refuge if you are going to descend on foot.
+- Leaving your belongings in the room after 7.30am is not permitted.

 - Spending the night in the Altavista Mountain Refuge gives you the right to access the Peak of Teide before 9.00am without the need to apply for a permit.